+Rejected by the same vote Justice Field, offered the eighth and last substitute as follows:

+Resolved, That in the opinion of the Commission, evidence is admissible upon the several masters which the counsel for objectors to certificates numbers one and three offered to prove.
 Rejected by the same vote.
-Mr. Justice Field, offered the eighth and last substitute as follows: Revolved, That in the opinion of the Commis sion, evidence is admissible upon the several masters which the counsel for objectors to certificates numbers one and three offered to prove Rejected by the same vote.

-The question on the original order, submitted by Mr. Hoar, then came up; viz., that the evidence offered be not received.
+The question on the original order, submitted

+by Mr. Hoar, then came up; viz., that the evidence offered be not received.

 Mr. Page moved to strike out the word "not."

 Rejected by the same vote.

-The vote on the original order was then taken and it was adopted by the following vote:
+The vote on the original order was then taken

-Year-Messrs.
-Bradley, Edmunds, Frelinghuysen, Garfield, Hoar, Miller, Morton Nays-Messrs, Abbott, Bayard, Clifford, Field, above resolutions were read by the Secretary.
-On motion of Judge Field the injunction o secrecy was removed.
+and it was adopted by the following vote: Yeas--Messrs.
+Bradley, Edmunds.
+Freling Garfield, Hoar, Miller, Morton

+Nays-Messrs.
+Abbott, Bayard, Clifford, Field,

-Hunton, Payne, and Thurman.-7.
-After the conclusion had been reached by the Commission, counsel were admitted, and the
+Junton, Payne, and Thurman.-7.

+After the conclusion had been reached by the Commission, counsel were admitted, and the above resolutions were read by the Secretary.